sixin-zh/tlnmf-gcm/README.md

 ```
 The orange curve is a fit for the original cosine atom (from the DCT).

-Figure 2: The W and H are shown in for each run, e.g.
+Figure 2: For each run, the W and H are stored, see e.g.
 ```
 ./results_dct2/nonstationary440_sim2_win4_ws40ms_run1/isnmf_dctsci_batch_nonstationary440_sim2_K2_eps5e-07_WH.png
 ```

-Table 2: run the matlab code: eval_bss_mat.m
+Table 2: To evaluate the BSS performance from the 5 runs, run the matlab code eval_bss_mat.m

 *p.s.
 To test other types of DCT, e.g. DCT I, change the -dct 2 to -dct 1 in the run_isnmf.sh*